Non-linear

 And so, as we head towards autumn, with no clarity in sight, let’s make sense of our endings.
 Let’s acknowledge our mental load – you’ll feel liberated, I promise.
 And when we head into the neutral zone, we can really get started on building a better future.” — @workingfuture1

-Did you enjoy the post?
-Check out Community Management.
+Did you enjoy this post?
+Check out the Tapestry Book.

 Leave a Reply